exilekit/PoESplit/ReadMe.md

 The game's log files contain (in real-time) when the player has performed specific actions (such as leveling up, changing zones, or allocating passives).
 PoESplit uses that information to provide on-screen metrics of your run.

 It is the intent of the developer(s) of PoESplit (and its parent project, ExileKit) to adhere to the game's [Third-Party Policy](https://www.pathofexile.com/developer/docs) and [Terms of Use](https://www.pathofexile.com/legal/terms-of-use-and-privacy-policy).

-## What's on the agenda for features?
- * Capture `WM_WINDOWPOSCHANGING` or `WM_EXITSIZEMOVE` so that resizing the map window perserves aspect ratio.
- * Display a broken line for map connections that are conditional.
-    * Perhaps even repair the broken line when players reach quest waypoints.
- * Automatically detect the Path of Exile installation directory (see `find_poe.cpp`)
- * Character auto-detection logic
-   * It is a dropdown list that is only populated by characters reaching LVL2 in the Twilight Strand.
-   * Characters populated, are tracked for the rest of the game.
-   * When a tracked character levels, it becomes top of the list, and is the assumed character.
- * Character EXP/LVL logic
-   * Show what the base XP is for monsters in a zone that matches your character level, and then compare that to the base XP for monsters at the level of the zone you're actually in.
- * Refactor `MapTimestamp`
-    * It has a public field `fTimestamp` and a public property `Time`, so that XAML and the CSV exporter can each format it differently.
-    * Make `fTimestamp` private, make `Time` property return a `TimeSpan`, and add formatter to XAML markup.
- * Vaal Side Areas cause the map to lose track of where you are.
- * Post `1.0` release
-    * Reconsider tracking each time a user enters a map pin, and display that as a CSV
-    * Allow adjusting the font of the pin timestamps; it's currently hardcoded to "20".